thales-markets/thales-improvement-proposals/TIPs/TIP-17.md

 - Base weekly rewards of 70k THALES
 - Introduce a bonus with a maximum value of 30% on top of base rewards that is calculated based on the following:
       - 50% based on SNX staking.
 If a THALES staker has at least 1 SNX staked per THALES he would receive as base reward, he gets maximum bonus, otherwise he gets proportional to the SNX he has staked
       - 40% weight to AMM trading volume.
-If a THALES staker has at least 10 sUSD average volume in last 4 epochs per 1 THALES he gets as base reward, he gets maximum bonus in this category, otherwise he gets a bonus proportional to the average volume he generated in the last 4 epochs divided by the base THALES rewards he is eligible to receive.
+If a THALES staker has at least 10 sUSD AMM volume in last 4 epochs per 1 THALES he gets as base reward, he gets maximum bonus in this category, otherwise he gets a bonus proportional to the average volume he generated in the last 4 epochs divided by the base THALES rewards he is eligible to receive.
       - 10% weight if the staker participated in the last Thales Royale.
 This value can be either 0 or max.